lh218/lh218.github.io/_pages/about.md

 - *2025.09*: &nbsp;🎉 Two papers are accepted by **NeurIPS 2025**!
 - *2025.07*: &nbsp;🎉 Our paper is accepted by **ACMMM 2025**!
 - *2025.06*: &nbsp;🎉 Join **Huawei Hong Kong Research Center, Theory Lab** as a research intern!
+- *2025.06*: &nbsp;🎉 Honored to be selected as the Outstanding Intern in Noah's Ark Lab!
 - *2025.01*: &nbsp;🎉 Our paper is accepted by **AAAI 2025 GenPlan Workshop (Spotlight)**!
 - *2025.01*: &nbsp;🎉 Our paper is accepted by **ICLR 2025**!
 - *2024.07*: &nbsp;🎉 Join **Huawei Noah's Ark Lab** as a research intern!